Culture Shock in Hong Kong

 Hong Kongers are usually Cantonese and English speaking, with some degree of fluency in Mandarin.
 However, this bilingual nature actually makes it rather difficult for expats to pick up any Cantonese; people will insist on speaking English just because somebody looks like a foreigner.
 Those wanting to learn Chinese should try Mandarin.
 Cantonese is known to be difficult for foreigners to learn, and Mandarin is useful when liaising with colleagues from mainland China.

 Need to know

 As a new resident begins to settle in, they will start to acquire a basic knowledge about what to do and what not to do in the city.
 For example, garbage shouldn't be thrown out on the streets, but held onto until a trash can is found.
-There is a 1,500 HKD fine for dumping rubbish, cigarette butts, or owners not cleaning up after their dog on the street.
+There are subtantial fines for dumping rubbish, cigarette butts, or owners not cleaning up after their dog on the street.
 Also, Sundays are rather busy from Causeway Bay to Central due to the endless streams of demonstrations.
-Domestic helpers take their rest days to gather on the streets in crowds, and it won’t be long before new arrivals realise that it is best to take the subway/tube (called the MTR) to avoid traffic jams.
+Domestic helpers take their rest days to gather on the streets in crowds, and it won’t be long before new arrivals realise that it is best to take the tube (called the MTR) to avoid traffic jams.